GRANT OPPORTUNITIES

 • Does the organization have reserve funds available?
 Are there controls in place to maintain a reserve?

-ARTSmemphis also considers if an organization is Black, Indigenous or Person of Color (BIPOC)-led and/or BIPOC-serving:
+ARTSmemphis also collects data about the leadership and audiences of organizations, requesting information if an organization is Black, Indigenous or Person of Color (BIPOC)-led and/or BIPOC-serving:

 • BIPOC-led = CEO and majority of board members are BIPOC individuals.